NewsUKArchive/fructose/README.md

 Fructose is a library to enable functional testing of React Native components in a device or simulator.
 It allows you to create functional tests against React Native components in isolation.
 This is different to an end to end testing approach where you test a built application.

+Fructose uses [detox] under the hood as the driver for ios devices.

 Fructose can technically support both Android and iOS.
-At the moment it is limited by detox to iOS.
-Once detox has Android support, so will fructose.
+At the moment it is limited by [detox] to iOS.
+Once [detox] has Android support, so will fructose.

-Fructose uses detox under the hood as the driver for ios devices.

 ---